aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/restrict-turning.md

 Of course it is not interesting to create capacity for movements without demand, the following subsections will discuss alternatives to divert traffic in order to increase capacity by eliminating phases.
 We will see that in some cases, intersection capacity still is increased even if the demand for eliminated movements, namely cross-traffic turns are forced to pass over the intersection twice.

-Widening the intersection can be of great assistance, but rarely to the point it can achieve the same benefits of reducing phases.
-If widening is possible, it shall be done in order to permit reducing the number of phases to two.
+Widening the intersection can be of great assistance, but rarely to the point it can achieve the same benefits of reducing phases from four to two.
+If widening is possible, it shall be done in order to reducing the number of phases to two.

 \startbox(narrowing-lanes)